-Cowen and Company, LLC and Craig-Hallum Capital Group LLC have agreed to act as placement agents in connection with this offering.
-The placement agents are not purchasing the securities offered by us and are not required to sell any specific number or dollar amount of securities, but will use their best efforts to sell the securities offered.
+Gilford Securities Incorporated has agreed to act as the placement agent in connection with this offering.
+The placement agent is not purchasing the securities offered by us and is not required to sell any specific number or dollar amount of securities, but will use its best efforts to sell the securities offered.